MaaAssistantArknights/maa-cli/README-EN.md

 # Select a stage to fight
 [[tasks.variants]]
 condition = { type = "DateTime", start = "2023-08-01T16:00:00", end = "2023-08-21T03:59:59" }

+# Set the stage to a `Select` type with alternatives and description
 [tasks.variants.params.stage]
 alternatives = ["SL-6", "SL-7", "SL-8"] # the alternatives of stage, at least one alternative should be given description = "a stage to fight in summer event" # description of the input, optional